-TIHAR is another big festival celebrated by Hindu people of Nepal after Dashain.
-Tihar is celebrated up to Five days.
-Tihar is known as festival of lights, as people decorate their house using different lights which lighten up the whole city.
+TIHAR is another big festival celebrated by the Hindu people of Nepal after Dashain.
+Tihar is celebrated for up to Five days.
+Tihar is also known as the festival of lights, as people decorate their houses using different lights which lighten up the whole city.
 The local people especially Newars call Tihar ‘Sunti’and terai region people call it ‘Dewali’.
-Tihar is celebrated by Hindu religion of variousethnical group in their own different ways.
-In this festival people worship the animals such as crow, dog and cows for the faith and usage they have given to us.
+Tihar is celebrated by the Hindu religion of various ethnic groups in their own different ways.

-The second day of Tihar is Kukur (Dog) Tihar, in this day dog are worshiped by feeding them delicious food.
-People worship dogs by putting red Tika in their forehead and feeding them delicious food and apply the festoon of marigold blossoms in their neck.
-Dogs are worshiped in this day because they provide protection to the people houses and it is believed that they are the guard of Yamaraj's doorand it is likewise steed of God Bhairab, the God of obliteration.
-Kukur Tihar is called as ‘khicha puja’ by the Newars.
+The second day of Tihar is Kukur (Dog) Tihar, in this day dogs are worshiped by feeding them delicious food.
+People worship dogs by putting red Tika on their foreheads and feeding them delicious food and applying the festoon of marigold blossoms on their necks.

 The fourth day of Tihar is Mha puja.
 Mha puja means body worship.
-This pujais done by the Newars inside or outside Kathmandu valley.
-This puja is mainly done by the Newar community and it is believed that this puja purifies your souland body.
-This puja is done by creating mandala on the floor with various colors, grains,garlands,fruits and offers sagun and other food by the female member of the family.
-People play 'deusi' and 'bhailo' in this day too
+This puja is done by the Newars inside or outside Kathmandu valley.
+This puja is mainly done by the Newar community and it is believed that this puja purifies your soul and body.

 The fifth and last day of Tihar is Bhai Tika.
-It is one of the important day for sisters and brothers.
-Sisters apply red Tika in the forehead of their brother and pray for their long life.
-It is not only celebrated applying seven colors of Tika on their forehead of brothers and sisters and gives some fruits and goodies to each other.
-Bhai Tika is the most important day of Tihar and is believed to make the sister and brother bond stronger.
+It is one of the important days for sisters and brothers.
+Sisters apply red Tika on the forehead of their brother and pray for their long life.

-Buddha Jyanti is a festival of both Hindu and Buddhist.
-People celebrate Buddha Jyanti as the birthday of Gautam Buddha.
-People of both religion visit Swayambhunath, Bouddhanath stupa to worship and to pay homage to Buddha.
-Buddha jyanti is celebrated on the full moon day (purnima).
-The birth place of Gautam Buddha is Lumbini, the place where all the Buddhist gather to worship.
-Lumbini is the beautiful place birth place of Gautam Buddha where we can see the Pilgrims of King Ashok and other religious monastery made by other countries.
+Buddha Jayanti is a festival for both Hindus and Buddhists.
+People celebrate Buddha Jayanti as the birthday of Gautam Buddha.
+People of both religions visit Swayambhunath, and Bouddhanath stupa to worship and pay homage to Buddha.
+Buddha Jayanti is celebrated on the full moon day (Purnima).
+The birthplace of Gautam Buddha is Lumbini, the place where all the Buddhist gather to worship.
+Lumbini is the beautiful place birth place of Gautam Buddha where we can see the Pilgrims of King Ashok and other religious monasteries made by other countries.

 FALGU PURNIMA/ HOLI

-As from the name Falgu purnima, Holi comes at the month of Falgun in the calendar.
-Holi takes an environment a weeks before its starts, askids play with water pistols, water balloons and shoot them at people, the use of colors is additionally satisfactory as people enjoy the bubbly condition of Holi as they welcome the Spring, the energy in the essences of the kids, after all Its the celebration of colors where peoplemeet up to have a fabulous time, and celebrate.
+As from the name Falgupurnima, Holi comes in the month of Falgun in the calendar.
+Holi takes an environment a weeks before its starts, as kids play with water pistols, and water balloons and shoot them at people, the use of colors is additionally satisfactory as people enjoy the bubbly condition of Holi as they welcome the Spring, the energy in the essences of the kids, after all Its the celebration of colors where people meet up to have a fabulous time, and celebrate.